jstetich/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 data, where data is missing for a few hours.
 We show both the record immediately before the gap and immediately after the gap.

-Many gaps appear to start at midnight, and so may reflect dat aQA/QC practices.
+Many gaps appear to start at midnight, and so may reflect at aQA/QC practices.

 ``` r